Efficient Multi-Cycle Folded Integer Multipliers

-Multipliers are frequently used with high-frequency applications; thus, short critical paths can be very beneficial.
-The critical path limits the maximum frequency and affects the area complexity.
-A circuit synthesized using its maximum frequency consumes significantly more area than one synthesized for a relaxed frequency.
-When operating under strict timing conditions, the synthesis tool instantiates larger library cells with shorter delays to meet timing.
-In contrast, the synthesis tool can use small library cells with longer propagation delays when dealing with relaxed timing targets.
-The critical path is caused by the combinational circuit that has to be executed within the same cycle.
-The critical path is reduced when this combinational logic is divided across multiple cycles.
-Thus, both speed and area would improve.
+Multipliers are frequently used with high-frequency applications.
 Having a feedback loop in the design limits the design's ability to be pipelined.
-For this reason, we propose a design that contains no feedback loops, allowing it to be pipelined to meet very strict timing targets.
-This architecture is based on the Schoolbook approach.
-It first computes all the partial product multiplications using the PPM, storing the results in registers, and then sums the results using the compressor and final adder (while shifting accordingly).
+For this reason, we propose a design that contains no feedback loops, the feedforward (FF) architecture, allowing it to be pipelined to meet strict timing targets.
 This architecture is represented by Fig. \ref{figure:desgin_42_2c_t}.
-Such an architecture, however, is only area-efficient for a CT of 2 (TP of 1/2) because the area complexity increases as CT is further increased.
+It first computes all the partial product multiplications using the PPM, storing the results in registers, and then sums the results using 4:2 compressor and final adder (while shifting accordingly).
+Such an architecture, however, is only area-efficient for a CT of 2 because the area complexity increases as CT is further increased.
 The compressor would have to handle more reductions, and more registers are required to hold the intermediate registers.
-Thus, the overall area complexity increases as CT is increased beyond 2.
-For an $M \times N$ multiplication and a CT of 2, this design uses an $M*\lceil(N/2)\rceil$ PPM, and an $M+N$ 4:2 compressor and final adder.